danosb/psi_influence/med100kx8_no_db/README.md

 1. It uses Scott Wilber's Random Walk Bias Amplification (RWBA) method with advanced processing methods for increased effect size in anomalous cognition [details](https://drive.google.com/file/d/1rP7Ee35K0kbQ3zXCcZvnj3d5WqmROTT_/view).
 By default we use a bound of 31, which is the distance to the upper or lower bound.
 Basically every 1 that's generated is a step to the right, every 0 generated is a step to the left.
 This runs until either the upper or lower bound of 31 / -31 is hit.
 We track how many steps it took to hit the bound and which bound was hit.

 1. Results are then grouped into subtrials, trials, windows, window groups, and supertrials.
 A subtrial consists of one attempt to hit an upper or lower bound.
-By default there are 21 subtrials per trial, 5 trials per window, 10 windows per group.
+By default there are 21 subtrials per trial, 5 trials per window, 10 windows per window group.
 A window lasts roughly 1 second.
-One supertrial equals one overall run, which can be configured either to execute indefinite or based on a configured amount of seconds.
+A supertrial equals one overall program execution, which can be configured either to execute indefinitely or based on a configured amount of seconds.

 1. For each trial, window, and window group we calculate p and z values to determine probability of randomness.
 Both one-tailed (targeting either just more 1s or just more 0s) and two-tailed (targeting both more 1s and more 0s) are supported in a given supertrial.